1 - GUIDELINES FOR SUBMISSION OF ABSTRACTS

 It is a principle of the organizers not to accept sponsorship of any kind from any source that is in conflict with our aims and purposes, such as manufacturers of infant foods and equipment for infant feeding.
 All participants are requested to follow this policy when seeking funding or sponsorship for their participation.

-The whole paper submission process will be online.
+The whole abstract submission process will be online.
 You may paste documents from different files into the submission area on the website.
 Unfortunately, we cannot keep the original formatting (fonts, bold, italics, etc.)

-Check your paper carefully before submitting it for evaluation.
-If you see any errors after sending, you may edit the paper until 10 May2019.
-Just access your restricted area, and in the SUBMISSIONS section, click on the title of the paper.
+Check your abstract carefully before submitting it for evaluation.
+If you see any errors after sending, you may edit the abstract until 10 May2019.
+Just access your restricted area, and in the SUBMISSIONS section, click on the title of the abstract.

-Two types of papers can be presented, namely:
+Two types of abstracts can be presented, namely:

 - Report of experiences: This covers activities in the areas of breastfeeding and complementary feeding in health services, communities, nursery schools, schools, media, mothers’ groups, etc. They can be physical or virtual experiences and, in principle,do not respond to academic questions.